-The planned non-lethal SMART drumline trial will be designed as a catch, tag, relocate and release program of target species.
+The scientific non-lethal SMART drumline trial was designed as a catch, tag, relocate and release program of target species.

 The trial was referred to the Environmental Protection Authority and it was determined that the trial did not require formal assessment.
 This was primarily due to the localised impact of the trial, protocols in place and close monitoring.
 The trial was also approved by DPIRD’s independent Animal Ethics Committee.

-Environmental groups such as Sea Shepherd and the Conservation Council of WA are actively engaged in the project and are represented on the Ministerial Reference Group.
-The Group has endorsed the operating protocols, which includes guidelines on handling animals, releasing sharks and euthanizing animals, if required.
+Environmental groups such as Sea Shepherd and the Conservation Council of WA were actively engaged in the project through provision of observers and were represented on the Ministerial Reference Group.
+The Group has supported the operating protocols, which included guidelines on handling animals, if required

-What measures are in place to protect by-catch species?
+What measures were in place to protect by-catch species?

-How will the SMART drumline project be monitored to ensure sharks are treated humanely?
+How was the SMART drumline project monitored to ensure sharks were treated humanely?

 The SMART drumline contractor was identified through a rigorous evaluation process to ensure they had the skills, experience, vessel and capacity to carry out the trial.

-As this is a scientific trial, the contractor is undertaking a detailed training program to ensure they are familiar with the science-based tagging and reporting processes.
-DPIRD technical observers will be on board the contractor’s vessel for at least the first 30 days of the trial and approximately 50 per cent of the time for the remainder of the trial.
+As this was a scientific trial, the contractor had and continued to undertake detailed training to ensure they remained familiar with the required science-based tagging and reporting processes.
+DPIRD technical observers were on board the contractor’s vessel for approximately 35% of fishing days during the two-year trial.